dev-ahmadbilal/hexogen/README.md

 ## License

-ISC
+MIT

 ## Support

-For issues and questions, please open an issue on the GitHub repository.
+For issues, questions and suggestions, please open an issue on the GitHub repository.